dkoloditch/chat-attack-client/README.md

 # Chat Attack!
 (Client)

-This is the client portion of the Chat Attack! web app, built on ReactJS, and websockets.
+This is the client portion of the Chat Attack! web app, built on ReactJS and websockets.
 Get the server [here](https://github.com/dkoloditch/chat-attack-server).

 ### Fire it up!
 1. Clone this repo